AdobeDocs/journey-optimizer.en/help/using/event/about-creating.md

 ## Advanced expression editor {#adv-exp-editor}

-When defining the Event id condition or the Profile identifier, you can switch to the advanced expression editor to create more complex keys (for example, a concatenation of two fields of the events).
+When defining the Event ID condition or the Profile identifier, you can switch to the advanced expression editor to create more complex keys (for example, a concatenation of two fields of the events).

 ![](assets/journey20.png)